mantidproject/mantid/dev-docs/source/Testing/SliceViewer/SliceViewer.rst

 7. Test transposing axes

     a.
-Click the Y button to the right of the Time-of-flight label (top left corner) - the image should transposed and the axes labels updated.
+Click the Y button to the right of the Time-of-flight label (top left corner) - the image should be transposed and the axes labels updated.
     b.
 Repeat the test for the cursor info table.

 8. Resize the sliceviewer window, check the widgets, buttons etc. are still visible and clear for reasonable aspect ratios.